techsaint/jsonparser/deployment/README.md

 - Security Group for EC2 instance
 - Security Group for ALB

-The application is build in Python and is located here: https://github.com/techsaint/jsonparser It is deployed onto the EC2 instance using git and Docker.

-deploy-system.sh will stand up the environment and deploy the Cloudformation Stack

-destroy-system.sh will delete the stack

 ## Prereqs for running
 - AWS CLI
 - AWS Configure (or equiv) set up with Secrets

-## Quick Instructions
+### Files Included
+1. deploy-system.sh
+2. destroy-system.sh
+3. goodrx.cf.json

+deploy-system.sh will stand up the environment and deploy the Cloudformation Stack

+destroy-system.sh will delete the stack

+### How to Run
+The application is build in Python and is located here: https://github.com/techsaint/jsonparser It is deployed onto the EC2 instance using git and Docker.

 running deploy-system.sh should produce this output: it will produce this output: